 - SAIL (Students Accelerated in Learning) is a gifted program for students in grades 3-5.
 Students are identified for participation based on their need for greater rigor (learn more here).

 - Students from groups that are historically underrepresented in gifted programming are eligible to participate in Young Scholars (YS).

 A few students need to advance a grade in order to access the appropriate rigor:

 - Accelerating a student a grade level or in a single subject is the most extreme intervention you can do for a student; it is the right fit for a small number of students.

-- If you think your student is a candidate for acceleration, contact your classroom teacher or your building's high potential teacher to learn about the acceleration process.
+- If you think your student is a candidate for acceleration, contact your classroom teacher or your building's advanced academics staff member to learn about the acceleration process.